 What happens when I call an organizer?

-Usually there is some type of conversation over the phone, Skype or email to discover what type of problem you want solved.
-It might be to have a spaced organized, help with moving, develop systems to make things function more smoothly, downsizing, coaching or virtual organizing etc. Then there is a description of how the job will be completed.
+Usually there is some type of conversation over the phone, Zoom or email to discover what type of organizing dilemma you want solved.
+It might be to have a space organized, help with moving, develop systems to make things function more smoothly, downsizing, coaching or virtual organizing etc. Then there is a description of how the job will be completed.
 This is about the only common business practice.
 Since we all own our own businesses we have varying ways of continuing.

 When you contact Mind over Clutter:

 Can I get an estimate on the cost for the work to be completed?

 Most times it is hard to estimate how long a job will take during the conversation.
 I offer a free one-hour assessment to my in-person clients to see what the job entails and give you an idea of how long I think it might take and what we will do.
 I also offer a 30-minute assessment to my virtual clients.
 One of the biggest factors on how long a job will take is how easily and quickly you can make decisions if items stay or go.
 The second factor is, sometimes the job expands to include unforeseen work: filing papers, assembling shelving or bookcases, corners and areas not discussed during the assessment.
 I work on an hourly rate and offer a package of 10 hours at a reduced rate.